Pertinent Facts and Figures About Soweto South Africa

 Landmarks In Soweto

 Aside from the Mandela House which was declared a national monument in 1999, there are other important landmarks in Soweto.
-The Chris Hani Baragwanath Hospital in Diepkloof is reported to be the largest hospital ever build spanning 173 acres with over 3,000 beds.
+The Chris Hani Baragwanath Hospital in Diepkloof is reported to be the largest hospital ever built spanning 173 acres with over 3,000 beds.
 It’s also very old with a history that dates back to the 1940s.
 Unfortunately, a stay in a large state hospital could turn into a more hair-raising ordeal than extreme sport.
 Indeed, if extreme motocross is something you’re up for, check out www.xstreme.co.za.

 The hospital is named after Chris Hani who was the most popular member of the African National Congress (ANC) after Nelson Mandela.
 He was killed in 1993 by an assassin, 2 years after he became the head of the South African Communist Party.

 The hospital currently accommodates more than 2,000 patients every day.
 Interestingly, half of the patients are HIV positive.

 The Regina Mundi Catholic Church in Rockville is another landmark in Soweta.
 It claims to be the largest Catholic church in the country.
 Translated, the name of the church means Queen of the World although Sowetans call it the “people’s church.”
 One of the main attractions in this church is the Black Madonna and Child of Soweto which was painted by Larry Scully to raise money for education in Soweta.
 In 1998, then US President, Bill Clinton and his wife visited the church and attended mass even if they are not Roman Catholics.